-How Long Does It Take to Learn to Drive in South Africa?
-Complete Guide
+How Long Does It Take to Learn to Drive?

-TL;DR: Most learners in South Africa need 10-20 hours of professional driving lessons to be test-ready.
-Complete beginners may need 20-30 hours, while those with prior experience might only need 8-10 hours.
-Learning an automatic is faster (10-15 hours) than manual (15-25 hours).
-Daily practice for 2-4 weeks is the fastest path to your licence.
+Most learners need 10-20 hours of professional lessons to be test-ready.
+Complete beginners may need 20-30 hours.
+Automatic is faster (10-15 hours) than manual (15-25 hours).
+Practising daily for 2-4 weeks is the quickest path to your licence.

 Learning to drive is a milestone that opens up freedom, independence, and new opportunities.
 But one question almost every new driver asks is: "How long does it take to learn to drive?"